marinov98/MarinMacs/emacs_config/README.md

   - [Web-Development packages](#Web-Development)
   - [JavaScript/TypeScript packages](#js-ts)

+## Install-Section
+- This section deals with stuff you would need to install outside of emacs to make sure my config works

 ## Quick remarks
 - **Disclaimer** : You DO NOT need to install everything here ONLY take what you need